IMG_1012.jpg

 DSC_4207.jpg

-Over the years, I have traveled the world.
-I have been privileged to have had, many amazing experiences and numerous opportunities to meet interesting and accomplished people.
-I have visited much of the US, Canada, Australia and New Zealand, Europe, and South America, and I have soaked up every moment of these beautiful landscapes.
-As a result of my travels, I have gained a new perspective and my art has evolved.
-“Seeing all of the Museums and famous artists and their work, including Michael Angelo, Rembrandt, Van Gogh and Rodin, and seeing the Mona Lisa in person was a real thrill!
+Over the years, I have explored he world.
+I've had many unforgettable experiences and met so many fascinating people.
+I've soaked up every second of these incredible journeys.
+As a result, these travels have broadened my perspective and my art has evolved.
+“Seeing all of the Museums and famous artists and their work, including Michael Angelo, Rembrandt, Van Gogh, Picasso and Rodin, and seeing the Mona Lisa in person was a real thrill!
 Observing the street artists of Italy and France, and hearing about their lives, brought a new dimension to mine.
 Seeing Gaudi’s architecture in Spain and the representation of nature in everything he did, left a big impression on me.”

 I lived in Malibu for a time, experiencing the rush of Santa Monica and LA lifestyle during my outings.
 Delighting in a different kind of nature, I awakened to the beauty of the ocean, and the sunrise over the beaches, watching the sea lions and pelicans from my deck.
 Enjoying the warm breezes and the sound of the waves crashing over the sand, was a nice break from the Midwestern winters.